Natural Remedies For Body | Home Remedies for Mind Relaxation

 This herb can be incorporated in your diet by consuming raw leaves or boiled in water in the form of tea.

-Neem is also a favorite medicinal herb that has been a part of Ayurveda since 5000 years.
+Neem is a wonderful medicinal herb that has been a part of Ayurveda since 5000 years.
 It flushes out toxins from the body and acts as a natural cleanser for various skin eruptions.
-It is a powerful blood purifier and detoxifier; this is why it is used extensively in skin ailments like acne, blemishes, skin allergies, dandruff, ringworms, etc.
+It is a powerful blood purifier and detoxifier; which is why it is used extensively in skin ailments like acne, blemishes, skin allergies, dandruff, ringworms, etc.

 Neem stick is useful for brushing teeth, which prevent against cavities.
 Its leaves can be used both internally and externally for hair and skin related problems.